 1 - Delete the existing test site.
 During this time, you will not see a test site in the Configuration Assistant.

 3 - Clone the existing production site to the new test site.
 As the site clones, it will appear in the Configuration Assistant.
 However, it will not be accessible until the clone is completed.

 4 - If the "re-create and upgrade" option was selected in the Configuration Assistant, then the new test site is upgraded/updated to the latest version of the product that is available for your site.

-For information on updating a test site, refer to Answer 10925: Updating Oracle Service Cloud Test Site Version.
+For information on updating a test site, refer to Answer 10925: Updating Oracle B2C Service Test Site Version.

 * Once the new test site is completed, you will need to enable the utilities, mailboxes, reconnect to Intelligent Advisor, etc. in the Configuration Assistant.
 These items are not automatically enabled.

 - The test site refresh/re-create task is not instantaneous.
 It can take several hours to several days to complete.
 We have no insight into the time it will take.